CasianovDenis/GameShop/README.md

 - In this project is connected SMTP protocol for send order when guest buy game.

-- Entity framework is using for work with database data PostgresSQL and MongoDB.
+- Entity framework is using for work with database data PostgreSQL and MongoDB.